Need a Typeform alternative?

 Typeform does not support multi-page forms

 If your form is very long then showing all the questions at the same time is also not helpful.
 We need a middle ground.
 How about a multi-page form?
 The first page gives users an intro to the form.
 The second page asks for personal information.
 The third page asks for work history, and so on ...
 This layout isn't possible with Typeform.
 You can view our template gallery to see what our multi-page forms look like, or see this example below:As you can see we grouped similar fields (like the fields asking for personal information) on one page.
 If you were to recreate this form in Typeform then each field would be a separate step in itself, making the form very long and un-intuitive to edit later on.

 You can't remove the Typeform branding

-Typeform does not allow you to remove the Typeform branding even on their paid plans, which cost $35 a month, or $50 a month.
-The only way to remove the branding is to sign up for their most expensive plan at $70 a month.
+Typeform does not allow you to remove the Typeform branding even on their paid plan, which cost $29 a month.
+The only way to remove the branding is to sign up for their expensive plan at $59 a month.
 Seeing a form provider's branding below the form and on the 'thank you' message can look unprofessional.
 It is an important feature, and in FormCrafts (like most Typeform alternatives) you can remove the branding on all paid plans.

 They really make you pay for custom links

 Who doesn't like a form with a custom subdomain.
 Custom links are possible with Typeform but they again require you to be on the $59 a month plan.

 With FormCrafts you can use custom subdomains and custom links on all paid plans.
 Custom sub-domains allow you to host your forms at unique subdomains like: